 What kinds of material are available through ILL?

-Interlibrary Loan generally accepts requests for published material, post-1820, in print, electronic or microform format.
-Your Account Menu provides forms to request a book, book chapter, journal article, government document, dissertation/thesis, newspaper on microfilm or proceedings/conference report.
-Audio-visual materials, manuscripts, software and periodical volumes or issues are generally non-circulating.
-If you are interested in obtaining a pre-1820 book, we will search for a modern facsimile or later edition, and advise you accordingly.
+Interlibrary Loan accepts article requests for material in print, microform or electronic format and loan requests for hard-copy material published since 1800.
+Your Account Menu provides forms to request a book, book chapter, journal article, government document, dissertation/thesis, newspaper on microfilm or proceedings/conference report. eBooks are not accessible through Interlibrary Loan, but eBook chapters may be requested.
+Audio-visual items, software and periodical volumes or issues are generally not requestable.
+If you are interested in obtaining a pre-1800 book, we will search for a modern facsimile or later edition, and advise you accordingly.
 If you are interested in new titles, please exercise discretion, as many libraries are not willing to lend them.
-Alternatively, faculty members may wish to submit an Order Form for Bowdoin to acquire the item.
+Alternatively, faculty members may submit an Order Form for Bowdoin to acquire the item.
 Please consult with us if you wish to request other types of material.
 The range of items to which we have access is always increasing.

 How much information do I need to submit an ILL request?

 You need a relatively complete citation and your source of citation (where you learned about the item) to insure accurate and timely processing of your request.
 Certain fields, designated in red on your request form, are required.
 Please observe the following guidelines: